benallfree/npm-relink/README.md

 % echo ".npm-relink.json" >> .gitignore
 ```

+Any time you run `npm install`, run `npm-relink` afterward.

-Any time you run `npm link`, run `npm-relink init` afterward, or just add the package name to `.npm-relink.json` directly.
+When you run `npm link', run 'npm-relink init` afterward to capture changes.

+## Further Development

+I wish there were a way to do a post hook for dependency installation via `npm install <package>`.
+Something like `depinstall` [ticket opened here](https://github.com/npm/cli/issues/962)